 The census collects information on religious affiliation.
 Christianity is on the decline and other religions are slowly rising.
-Secularism is rising faster which in part probably reflects the inclusion of 'no religion' as an official census category from 1986.
-If these trends continue at current rates then those stating no religion will outnumber those who state a religious affiliation by the 2026 census.
+Secularism is rising faster which in part probably reflects the inclusion of 'no religion' as a census category from 1986.
+If these trends continue at current rates, those stating ‘no religion’ will outnumber those who state a religious affiliation by 2028.

-There are problems with using religious affiliation as a measure of belief as for many people religion is an inherited family tradition rather than a belief.
-Some who ticked a Christian affiliation do not believe in God and some who ticked no religion do believe in God.
-While religious affiliation is not the most accurate measure of religious belief it is the only measure for which there is a long time series of data concerning New Zealanders and belief.
-It does seem obvious that there is a large and growing body of New Zealanders who have no religion.
+There are problems with using religious affiliation as a measure of belief, as for many people religion is more of an inherited family tradition.
+Some who tick a Christian affiliation do not believe in God, and some who tick ‘no religion’ do believe in God.
+While religious affiliation is not the most accurate measure of religious belief, it is the only measure for which there is a long time series of data.
+Clearly a large and growing body of New Zealanders have no religion.

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence